hughperkins/coriander/README.md

 mkdir build
 cd build
 cmake ..
+# Note: I usually set build/release type to `Debug`, so this is what is tested
 make -j 4
+# on Ubuntu:
 sudo make install
+# or on Mac, if you have homebrew, you dont need sudo:
+make install
 ```

 Note that you'll need to continue to export `CLANG_HOME` environment variable when using `cocl`.